Transgression of D-branes: Brane geometries

 The definition of \quot{superficial} is \cite[Definition 2.2.1]{waldorf10}.
 We recall that a \emph{thin homotopy} between loops $\tau,\tau':S^1 \to M$ is a path $h:[0,1] \to LM$ such that the differential of its adjoint map $h^{\vee}:[0,1] \times S^1 \to M$ has rank less than two everywhere.
 If $\tau,\tau'$ are thin homotopic, then the parallel transport of a superficial connection along a thin homotopy $h$ between $\tau$ and $\tau'$ is independent of the choice of $h$, and hence determines a \emph{canonical} unitary isomorphism $d_{\tau,\tau'}:\inf L|_{\tau} \to \inf L|_{\tau'}$, independent of the thin homotopy.

 \item A fusion product $\lambda$ on $\inf L$, i.e. unitary isomorphisms

 for all triples $(\gamma_1,\gamma_2,\gamma_3)$ of paths in $M$ with a common initial point and a common end point, forming a connection-preserving unitary bundle isomorphism over the 3-fold fibre product $PM^{[3]}$ of $\ev:PM \to M \times M$ with itself.
-The fusion product is required to be symmetrizing with respect to the connection (\cite[Def.
+The fusion product is required to be associative over $PM^{[4]}$ and to be symmetrizing with respect to the connection (\cite[Def.
 2.1.5]{waldorf10}); this latter property only plays a minor role in the present article, though.

 The fusion product induces a parallel, unit-length section $PM \to \inf L:\gamma \mapsto \nu_\gamma$ along the inclusion of \quot{flat} loops $PM \to LM: \gamma \mapsto \gamma\cup\gamma$, which is neutral with respect to fusion \cite[Lemma 2.1.4]{waldorf10}.
 Further, we obtain a connection-preserving, unitary isomorphism $\tilde\lambda_{\gamma_1,\gamma_2}:\inf L|_{\gamma_1\cup\gamma_2} \to \inf L^{*}|_{\gamma_2\cup\gamma_1}$ that we will often combine with the identification $\inf L^{*} \cong \overline{\inf L}$ between the dual and the complex conjugate line bundle, induced by the hermitian metric on $\inf L$.